vuepress-theme-hope/vuepress-theme-hope-v1/docs/feed/src/guide.md

 ## Usage

-`@mr-hope/vuepress-plugin-feed` plugin will automatically generate feed in the following three formats for you
+`@mr-hope/vuepress-plugin-feed` plugin will automatically generate feed in the following three formats for you:

 - Atom 1.0
 - JSON 1.1